contract dispute arbitration in Woodhull, Illinois 61490

 Arbitration Battle in Woodhull: The Hanson-Grant Contract Dispute

 After carefully reviewing evidence and hearing testimony, Judge Whitaker issued a ruling in early March 2024.
-She found Hanson liable for partial delay penalties but credited the mid-project change orders as mitigating factors.
-Grant Construction was awarded $40,000 in penalties—significantly less than their claim—while remaining amounts, including withheld payments totaling $90,000, were ordered paid to Hanson.
+She found Hanson liable for partial delay penalties but credited the mid-project change orders as mitigating factors. the claimant was awarded $40,000 in penalties—significantly less than their claim—while remaining amounts, including withheld payments totaling $90,000, were ordered paid to Hanson.
 Both sides were instructed to resume business relations under revised terms for any future dealings.

 The Hanson-Grant arbitration underscores the delicate balance companies face when contracts meet real-world uncertainties.
 Woodhull’s business community watched closely as two local firms navigated legal rigor and partnership preservation—showing that even disputes can lead to recalibrated trust and eventual cooperation.